alexanderchoban/resume/Resume.md

 <br />

 **React Technical Lead**
-* Technical Lead for a team of six developers developing a UI for an ecommerce application
+* Technical Lead for a team of six developing a ecommerce React UI
 * Developed modern React and Redux applications using container component design
 * Designed and created a component library for React applications
 * Led development and documentation of programming and testing standards
-* Partnered with UX team to create design standards and patterns that fit accessibility and branding guidelines
+* Partnered with UX team to create design patterns that fit accessibility and branding guidelines
-* Communicated team status to POs, team leads, and management
+* Communicated team status and accomplishments to POs, team leads, and management
 * Performed code reviews of other developers' code

 **.NET Software Engineer**